 5. List pertinent key skills

-A project manager must have a well-rounded skill set to carry out a project to completion.
+A project manager must have a well-rounded skill set.
 You should have deep knowledge of your industry and management methodologies while leading a diverse team.
 It’s a delicate balance best represented by both hard and soft skills.
 Check out our table below for some ideas.

 Key Skills and Proficiencies